DJDanl/cpp-docs.pt-br/docs/mfc/reference/cbitmap-class.md

 ### <a name="parameters"></a>Parâmetros

 *pDC*<br/>
-Especifica o contexto de dispositivo.
+Especifica o contexto do dispositivo.

 *nWidth*<br/>
 Especifica a largura (em pixels) do bitmap.